md4all/md4all/README.md

 This repository comes with a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 However, soon we will be able to provide **commercial licenses** too.
-Please reach out if you are interested.
+Please reach out to us if you are interested.

 <br />